prgmr99/code-craft/.github/ISSUE_TEMPLATE/feature_request.md

-# Issue Title: [Short description]

-## Description
+---
+name: Feature request
+about: Suggest an idea for this project
+title: ''
+labels: ''
+assignees: ''

+---

+**Is your feature request related to a problem?
+Please describe.**
-A clear and concise description of the issue.
+A clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]

-## Steps to Reproduce

-1. Step one
-2. Step two
-3. ...

-## Expected Behavior

-What should happen?

-## Additional Context
+**Describe the solution you'd like**
+A clear and concise description of what you want to happen.

+**Describe alternatives you've considered**
+A clear and concise description of any alternative solutions or features you've considered.

+**Additional context**
-Add any screenshots, logs, or other context here.
+Add any other context or screenshots about the feature request here.